 Remember that the whole point of going through accredited training is to earn a presentable certification.
 So focus on doing your best on the exam to show excellence in competency.

 As a part of this blog we’ve prepared an infographic summarising the whole process of pursuing a career in Phlebotomy.
 Completing each step brings you ever closer to becoming a phlebotomist.
 However, the steps in the infographic are for young individuals looking to become a phlebotomist from the start.

 People working in other professions within the healthcare sector can also earn phlebotomy certification to help with their existing responsibilities or increase earning prospects.
 In that case you can directly show your work experience to sit in the certification exam and not search for specific work as a phlebotomist.
 Although attending formal training will increase your chances of success.
 For more on this check out our blog “How to Become a Phlebotomist – Explore Jobs and career paths”

 Career Prospects for Phlebotomists

 There are a number of organisations where a phlebotomist can find employment.
-The prime place with the most number of phlebotomy positions is national hospitals.
-Other prominent work places include research and clinical diagnostic laboratories.
+The prime place with the most number of phlebotomy positions in national hospitals.
+Other prominent workplaces include research and clinical diagnostic laboratories.
 You may also find work at old age homes, blood banks and private clinics although these organisations employ a fraction of phlebotomists compared to the previous prospects.
 For more information on possible employers check out our blog on “Where a Phlebotomist can work: All you need to know”.